 This bird was much darker than the Stonechats I was seeing and had a more distinctive white collar too.

-Having consulted ‘Birds of The Middle East’, I’m confidently claiming this one as a Siberian Stonechat.
+Having consulted ‘Birds of The Middle East’, I’m cautiously claiming this one as a Siberian Stonechat.

 As you can see from the photograph, there really is a blaze of colour at the farm at this time of year, with many butterflies also on the wing.
 The sound of birdsong and the scent of mown grass, the sighing of wind and are intoxicating after many months of searing heat and scorched earth.